instabaines/instabaines/README.md

 ### Hi there 👋

 ### About Me
 - 😄 I am Ridwan Amure.
-I am a NLP Data Scientist at ParallelScore
+I am an NLP Data Scientist at ParallelScore
 - 🔭 I’m currently working on developing Natural Langugae Processing Model and Pipeline for Healthcare
 - 🌱 I’m currently learning various technology to improve my MLOPS experience
 - 👯 I’m looking to collaborate on Data Science and Machine learning projects